trungdv-fabbi/trungdv-fabbi/README.md

 - Partly cloudy +23°C 73% ↖8km/h

 ## 🌟 Quote of the day:
-Would you rather learn to deal with the truth now than be forced to do so later on?
+The nearer a man comes to a calm mind, the closer he is to strength.
--Celestine Chua
+-Marcus Aurelius